Wolverhampton: 20th century

 After the end of World War II in 1945, the council erected 400 prefabricated bungalows across Wolverhampton, and built its first permanent postwar houses at the Underhill Estate near Bushbury in the late 1940s.
 The 1950s saw many new houses and flats built across Wolverhampton as the rehousing programme from the slums continued, as well as the local council agreeing deals with neighbouring authorities Wednesfield Urban District and Seisdon Rural District which saw families relocated to new estates in those areas.
 The 1960s saw the rehousing programme continue, with multi-storey blocks being built on a large scale across Wolverhampton at locations including Blakenhall, Whitmore Reans and Chetton Green.
 The later part of the decade saw the Heath Town district almost completely redeveloped with multi-story flats and maisonette blocks.
 By 1975, by which time Wolverhampton had also taken in the majority of the Borough of Bilston, the Urban Districts of Wednesfield and Tettenhall and parts of Willenhall, Sedgley and Coseley, almost a third of Wolverhampton's population lived in council housing, but since that date social housing has been built on a minimal scale in the area, and some of the 1919–1975 developments have since been demolished.

 As well as the many new council estates which sprang up around Wolverhampton during the 20th century, several older parts of the town were redeveloped for new council housing during the 1960s and early 1970s.
-The most notable example is the Heath Town area, where almost all of the 19th century buildings were demolished during the 1960s and replaced by four tower blocks and several blocks of maisonettes.
+The most notable example is the Heath Town area, where almost all of the 19th-century buildings were demolished during the 1960s and replaced by four tower blocks and several blocks of maisonettes.
 However, the state housing at Heath Town quickly became unpopular and by the 1980s the area was plagued with crime and unemployment.
 The first regeneration projects on the estate began during the 1990s, and in 2017 some of the maisonette blocks were demolished.
 A similar redevelopment took place around the same time in Blakenhall, where new shops and five tower blocks were built in a 1960s redevelopment area.
 However, all of these buildings were demolished between 2002 and 2011 and have since been replaced with new private and social housing.

-Large numbers of black and Asian immigrants settled in Wolverhampton in the 1940s, 1950s and 1960s, mostly settling in the Blakenhall, All Saints, Whitmore Reans and Heath Town areas.
-Wolverhampton is home to a large proportion of the Sikh community, who settled there during the period (1935–1975) from the Indian state of Punjab.
-Today, the Sikh community in Wolverhampton is roughly 9.1% of the city's population.
+Large numbers of black and Asian immigrants settled in Wolverhampton from the 1950s and 1960s, mostly in the Blakenhall, All Saints, Whitmore Reans and Heath Town areas.
+Wolverhampton is home to a large Sikh community, who settled there during the period (1935–1975) from the Indian state of Punjab.
+Today, the Sikh community in Wolverhampton is roughly 12% of the city's population.